datastax/astrapy/README.md

 AstraPy is a Pythonic SDK for [DataStax Astra](https://astra.datastax.com)

-_This README targets AstraPy version **1.0.0+**, where a whole new API is introduced.
-Click [here](pre-overhaul readme https://github.com/datastax/astrapy/blob/cd3f5ce8146093e10a095709c0f5c3f8e3f2c7da/README.md) for the pre-existing API (fully compatible with newer versions)._
+_This README targets AstraPy version **1.0.0+**, which introducesa a whole new API.
+Click [here](https://github.com/datastax/astrapy/blob/cd3f5ce8146093e10a095709c0f5c3f8e3f2c7da/README.md) for the pre-existing API (fully compatible with newer versions)._

 ## Quickstart

 Install with `pip install astrapy`.

-Get the *API Endpoint* and the *Token* to your Astra DB instance.
+Get the *API Endpoint* and the *Token* to your Astra DB instance at [astra.datastax.com](https://astra.datastax.com).

 Try the following code after replacing the connection parameters: